violetasdev/violetasdev/README.md

 Also, I am learning to fly drones 🛸 and play golf ⛳️

-Let's share thoughts about education and job opportunities in tech!
+Let's share thoughts about education and inclusive job opportunities in tech!

 Welcome to my Github profile